 These vinifications are quite similar: simple and rather traditional.
 Sorted, destemmed, uncrushed fruit is gently dropped into open-top fermentation tanks and chilled to about 15–16° C if needed in order to delay fermentation so I can focus on the harvest date selection of following parcels.
 Once indigenous yeasts are active, I often augment with a yeast strain/culture that I believe flatters the site’s usual personality.
 Numerous trials have shown that the often the dominant Saccharomyces in uninoculated and inoculated fermentations ends up being a strain already resident within the winery.
 I think that ‘natural’ microflora expression has as much to do with early acting non-Saccharomyces species that arrive with the grapes than the final alcohol-tolerant organisms, inoculated or resident.

 Human manual punchdowns force better knowledge of the material during fermentation and grinds the grapes up less than mechanized devices.
 I prefer mixing and gently crushing the grapes over many days to the even more reserved approach of pumping the fermenting liquid over the solid parts.
-Usually some days after going dry, based on taste alone, the vats are drained and pressed (end point dictated by taste) to another tank so that the heaviest kinds of solids may settle out and not contribute their often undesirable characters to the wine in the months that follow.
-Usually barreled the following day, the Zinfandel rests on the lees until a mid–late summer racking/assemblage.
-A second and final racking occurs to the bottling tank, usually between the next February–July.
-The Pinot Noirs and Grenache rest on their lees until bottling as of the 2013 vintage.
+Usually some days after going dry, based on taste alone, the vats are drained and pressed (end point dictated by taste) to another tank so that the heaviest kinds of solids may settle out and not contribute their often undesirable characters to the wine in the years that follow.
+Usually barreled the following day, the Zinfandel, Pinot Noirs and Grenache rest on their lees until bottling as of the 2013 vintage.
 Because size really does matter, the Grenache is placed into larger format barrels than the Pinot Noir.
+Zinfandel enjoys both sizes.

 Red wines are bottled without fining or filtration with judiciously appropriate SO2.
 My goal is to allow at least one year in bottle before release to the trade.
 Often, my mailing list is offered wines earlier, but they are usually planning to age them themselves.